Pulpit Today Sermon

 what I desire and achieve the purpose for which I sent it.”

-This message comes with more than a standalone title.
-I have also assigned a subtitle to it.
-My purpose for this is to place a double emphasis upon the Bible’s innate—inherent, intrinsic, built-in—endowment to work for you.
-No matter what the need; regardless of the situation; whatever the demand God has prepared his Word to work for you!
+God’s Word is irresistible.
+It is immutable.
+Along with the Holy Spirit, it is empowered to meet any need you may have.
+It carries innate—inherent, intrinsic, built-in—endowment to work for you.
+No matter what the need; regardless of the situation; whatever the demand, God has prepared his Word to work for you!

 (Transition) But on what basis should Christians trust the Word to work?
-Is there indisputable evidence that attests to the reliability of It?
+Is there indisputable evidence that attests to the reliability of it?
 That’s the first point I want to make.
-I want to disclose how the Bible is wholly dependable and prepared to work for you.
+I want to disclose how the Bible is wholly dependable and readied to work for you.
+And my first point is this:

 1. God himself used his Word to create the universe.

-I realize this first point is a “by faith” example.
-But as Christians, living “by faith” is what God calls us to do.
+I realize this point is a “by faith” example.
+But as Christians, living “by faith” is what God demands of us.
 Paul says in 2 Corinthians 5:7, “For we live by faith, not by sight.”
-Thus, I’ll proceed with confidence with “Point 1.”
+Thus, let’s proceed with “Point 1.”

 John 1:1—3 says this: “In the beginning was the Word, and the Word was with God, and the Word was God.
 (2) He was in the beginning with God.
 (3) All things were made by him, and without him was not any thing made that was made.”